-I sound like a whiner, but being a shortie with no upper body strength sometimes sucks.
+I sound like a whiner, but being short with no upper body strength blows.
 I’m not about to file for disability or write a memoir called “My Life Being Mistaken For Your Baby Sister” but I feel like ranting.
 That’s my prerogative and one of the reasons I have a blog.

 I’ll keep it short.

 1.Moving Day – I really am trying to lift this mattress, but by design, my arms are twigs.
 Take Leafcutter ants.
 They are the strongest creatures in the world, relative to their size, but like me, they *couldn’t lift this mattress.

 2.I have to scale my kitchen cabinets like a fecking mountain climber.

 3.People tend to associate smallness with a lack of guts.
 Please, don’t.
 I may be small but I have big figurative balls.

 4.Concerts – Hey, yes, I’m down here and I am the first one to smell your farts.

 5.In job interviews, I often get the sense that I’m being “awwed”.